atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - This item can only be crafted if you have the item in your Steam Inventory.
-It must be purchased from the community market
+It must be purchased from the community market.
-- There are 5 pages you can paint and the sign will flip between them
+- There are 5 pages you can paint and the sign will automatically flip between them.
-- You can choose between 3 flipping speeds, Slow, Medium and Fast
+- You can choose between 3 flipping speeds, Slow, Medium and Fast.
-- Maximum image size is 256x128
+- Maximum image size is 256x128.
-- Can be placed on vertical and angled surfaces
+- Can be placed on vertical and angled surfaces.
-- Can be placed underwater
+- Can be placed underwater.

 ---